gelkouh/spatial-economics/README.md

 - In your new R project, create a file called: `data.R`
   - In this file, put the line of code equivalent to: `ddir <- "/Users/gelkouh/Google Drive (UChicago)/Spatial Economics Cohort (Shared Folder)/Cohort Research Paper/Data"`
   - (note: you may need to begin the file path in your code with `C:` if you are not using a Mac)
-  - Save it in the `spatial economics` folder
+  - Save it in the `spatial-economics` folder

 The `data.R` file will allow us to write code that is system agnostic: in other words it can call a standard file (`data.R`) that we will have on all our machines and then we will have an object called ddir in our R environment which can be used to tell our computer where to look for data.

 (thank you to ekarsten for some of this)